Orangiuss/HecateArsenal/README.md

   <a href="https://github.com/Orangiuss/HecateArsenal/blob/main/README_JP.md">日本語</a>
 </p>

-HecateArsenal is a powerful and versatile framework designed to streamline your offensive security and penetration testing workflows.
+`hecatearsenal` is a powerful and versatile framework designed to streamline your offensive security and penetration testing workflows.
 It offers a rich collection of one-liners, enabling efficient and effective security assessments.

 ![HecateArsenal](img/HecateArsenal.png)